Check back here often to get information on money management topics and other financial tips!

 Most of us are well aware of the importance of creating budgets and plans for our personal finances.
 However, sometimes we forget that we also need to teach our children about planning and budgeting.
 This article will look at creating a saving and spending plan for your child to help steer them toward financial wisdom.

-Website Disclaimer: By clicking any of the links above, you are leaving the SAC Foundation website and linking to an alternate website not operated by SAC Foundation or SAC Federal Credit Union.
+Website Disclaimer: By clicking any of the links above, you are leaving the SAC Foundation website and linking to an alternate website not operated by SAC Foundation or Cobalt Credit Union.
 SAC Foundation is not responsible for the content of the alternate website.
 SAC Foundation does not represent either the third party or you if you enter into a transaction and the third party's website you are entering may have privacy and security policies that differ from those of SAC Foundation.